niplav/site/about.md

 * Titles and headers use the [APA style of capitalization](https://blog.apastyle.org/apastyle/2012/03/title-case-and-sentence-case-capitalization-in-apa-style.html)
 * MathJax is used only when necessary
-* The Oxford comma is not used (find out what exactly that would entail, and check whether this is true or not)
+* The Oxford comma is not used (TODO: find out what exactly that would entail, and check whether this is true or not)
 * Code is not syntax-highlighted
 * A passive voice is preferred, but I have to get into the flow of writing, so texts may contain that as well.
 TODO: get rid of "we"?
 * No footnotes/endnotes (see [entirelyuseless 2015](https://entirelyuseless.com/2015/07/11/are-hyperlinks-a-bad-idea/))